schooltool-project/schooltool-book/source/cando-import.rst

    .. image:: images/cando-import-3.png

 The **Layers** worksheet defines the layers in the document hierarchies.
-In this case, the "Course" layer we previously created, plus the default SkillSet and Skill.
+In this case, the "Cluster" layer we previously created, plus the default Skill Set and Skill.

    .. image:: images/cando-import-4.png

-Data for any additional layers above SkillSets and Skills are in the **Nodes** worksheet, in this case our example Course.
+Data for any additional layers above Skill Sets and Skills are in the **Nodes** worksheet, in this case our example Cluster.

    .. image:: images/cando-import-5.png

-The **Skillsets** worksheet contains the skillsets, including our single example.
-Note that the External ID column should be considered deprecated for skillsets.
+The **SkillSets** worksheet contains the Skill Sets, including our single example.
+Note that the External ID column should be considered deprecated for Skill Sets.

    .. image:: images/cando-import-6.png